-Old Magecart domains are finding new life in subsequent threat campaigns, many of which are entirely unrelated to web skimming.
+Old Magecart domains are finding new life in subsequent cyber threat campaigns, many of which are entirely unrelated to web skimming.

-Here’s the catch: when these domains come back online, they retain their call-outs to malicious domains placed on breached websites by attackers, which means they also retain their value to threat actors.
+Here’s the catch: when these domains come back online, they retain their call-outs to malicious domains placed on breached websites by cyber attackers, which means they also retain their value to cyber threat actors.
 Bad guys are taking advantage of these domains coming back up for sale and purchasing them to be once again pressed into service for malicious purposes, whether that be more web skimming or for use in malvertising campaigns.

 We can see the original registration by the criminals, which occurred on March 16th of 2017, here: